Steve's Gastronomic Home Page

 Two types of soup are offered in the specials, but my favorite is Lentejas, or lentil soup.

 This soup is wonderful in its simplicity, with whole lentils, a few spices, and a dark broth.
 Served with Horchata, a rice drink with cinnamon, this is the start to a classic El Paso style Lent meal.
+Corn or flour tortillas are usually served with the meal, but I like to request that corn tortillas be served with the soup.

 The main dinners are offered by themselves or as a package deal with soup and dessert (drinks are extra).
 Fish or shrimp is available, and there are three toppings offered for each one.
-One of the styles is Pescado Veracruzano, or Veracruz style fish with a tomato sauce and green olives.
+I was surprised to discover that fish and shrimp are only available at Carnitas Querétaro during Lent, and are not on the regular menu.
+Perhaps this helps explain why the quality of the fish is consistently high.

-Veracruz style fish fillet with
+Veracruz style fish fillet with salad, rice, and mashed potatoes

-salad, rice, and mashed potatoes
+Veracruz style fish fillet with salad, rice, and mashed potatoes

-The Pescado Veracruzano has a rather ordinary fish, but that is the good news (in El Paso, fish tends to be less than fresh).
-Even better news is the delicious sauce with green olives, chiles, and spices.
+One of the styles served is Pescado Veracruzano, or Veracruz style fish with a tomato sauce and green olives.
+The flavor of the fish is mild, and this helps to highlight the delicious sauce with green olives, chiles, and spices.
 I probably enjoy the Mashed Potatoes as much as anything on the plate, with a home made (not from instant potatoes) taste.

-Diabla style fish fillet is one of
+Diabla style fish fillet

 Capirotada dessert tops it off, a kind of drunken bread pudding with raisins and the little sugar balls on top that are sometimes used on cupcakes.

 There are several Lent specials I enjoy in El Paso, but the one at Carnitas Querétaro is one of the best in terms of food quality (good fish, soup, and dessert).
 It is also one of the most filling and most expensive, which to me is probably its biggest drawback.
 Items are offered a la carte, though, if your appetite is not as large.
+A traditionalist, though, probably has to "have it all" for a complete Lent experience.